A Genuine Canoe Building and Repair Shop

 Clean-off any accumulation of dirt, or gummy-goo (detergent and fine pot scrubby works as well as anything).
 Cut off stray fiberglass or Kevlar threads.
 File the top edge of any rough spots.
 Every canoe repair will go more smoothly on a clean boat.

-Get complete PDF instruction sheet below.
+Get a complete instruction sheet below.